 Create a CeedQFunction for evaluating interior (volumetric) terms by name.

-- ceed [in] Ceed object where the CeedQFunction will be created - name [in] Name of QFunction to use from gallery - qf [out] Address of the variable where the newly created CeedQFunction will be stored
+- ceed [in] Ceed object used to create the CeedQFunction - name [in] Name of CeedQFunction to use from gallery - qf [out] Address of the variable where the newly created CeedQFunction will be stored

 Create an identity CeedQFunction.